 Cotton mops can be machine washed with other fabrics, though not microfiber.
 When drying the cotton mop, it is better to spread out the mop head or untangle its strands.
 The drying mop should be stored in a well-ventilated area to prevent moulding.
 Alternatively, it can be kept in the mop bucket full of clean water.
 The average cotton mop will withstand anywhere from fifteen to thirty full cleaning and washing cycles before excess soiling and staining takes over the cotton strands.
 Professional cleaners can usually determine if a cotton mop needs replacing by the colour, structure and state of its strands – grimy, rotten strands emitting that specific musky odour are a tell-tale sign of due replacement.

 Generally, there are three types of mops available to cleaning services providers in the field.
 These are cotton mops, microfiber mops and synthetic, also called green mops.
-Many professional cleaners have moved away from using natural cotton cleaning equipment due to a number of reasons.
+Many professional cleaning companies like Cleaning London have moved away from using natural cotton cleaning equipment due to a number of reasons.
 First of all, cotton farmers around the world have seen some rough time in the last few years, and production has dropped because of bad weather destroying much of the cash crop.This automatically raises the price of the commodity/material as there is more than demand than supply.